eclipse-keyple/keyple-website/content/components/distributed/keyple-distributed-remote-lib.md

 <br>

 The **Keyple Distributed Remote Library** is the part of the **Keyple Distributed** solution which contains all the **remote** plugins.

-Therefore, it should be used only by developers of applications installed on the terminal not having local access to the smart card reader and that wishes to control the reader remotely.
+It is therefore intended for developers of applications installed on the terminal not having local access to the smart card reader and that wishes to control the reader remotely.

 It is compatible with **Windows**, **Linux**, **macOS** and **Android** platforms.